 - Running is part of my self-care routine–even when I’m training for a big race.

 - Running gives me time and space to think.

 - I’m generally a happier person when I run regularly—you know, endorphins!

-What about you, have you always wanted run?
+What about you—have you always wanted to run?
 Are you looking for another way to enhance your fitness and lifelong health and wellness?
 Running is here for you—it always has been, and always will be.
 Most people can enjoy the same benefits that I enjoy and then some, simply from putting one foot in front of the other.
 Here are some steps to get you started on your running journey.

 On Your Marks

 - Be open to the idea of running and start envisioning yourself as a runner.
 Remember: if you run, you are a runner.
 It’s as simple as that.

 - Get fitted for a good pair of running shoes.
 It’s really important to start your running program with shoes that are geared towards your foot shape, arch height, and gait.
 This is important for preventing injuries like plantar fasciitis and ankle tendonitis.
 Stop by your local running store or your physical therapist to analyze your gait.
 Trust me—you’ll be much more comfortable if you do!